 Co-authored with Paul Renfro. “‘This is Not Normal’: Gender, Ability, and Age in the Resistance to Trumpism.”
 Disability Studies Quarterly.
 39(2).
-Forthcoming 2019.
+Spring 2019.

 “Air Apparent: Amplifying the History of Air Playing, Air Guitar, and Air Bands in the United States.”
 American Quarterly.
 70(4).
 Winter 2018. (supplementary material from the article)